DBCDK/rje/README.md

 ## Mobile User Interface -  `mui*.js`

-The start of the program is defined using the `setMain` function which takes a Mui Callback as a parameter.
-For example:
+The program starts with the Mui Callback function passed to `setMain(...)`.
+A minimal program could be defined like:

     require('mui').setMain(main);